data-edu/data-science-in-education/README.md

 * Unique considerations for analyzing education data

-* Using effective analysis workflows
+* How to run effective analysis workflows

 * An increased belief in shaping data science in our education